tylerharter/cs301-projects/fall18/p5/README.md

 ## Step 2:

-Now its time to write your first function for the project.
+Now, its time to write your first function for the project.
-This function must be called `reverseString(original_string)` and it should return the string that is obtained by reversing the input argument string original_string.
+This function must be called `reverseString(original_string)` and it should return the string that is obtained by reversing the input argument string `original_string`.

 Example outputs from the function when its run from python terminal are given below: